mui/material-ui/docs/src/pages/customization/how-to-customize/how-to-customize.md

 ```

 You can reference the [Styles library interoperability](/guides/interoperability/) guide to find examples of this using different styles libraries or plain CSS.

+If you just want to add some global baseline styles for some of the HTML elements, you can use the `GlobalStyles` component.
+Here is an example of how you may override for the `h1` elements.

+{{"demo": "pages/customization/how-to-customize/GlobalCssOverride.js", "iframe": true, "height": 100}}